-Skilled crafts and trades are the heart of the small and medium-sized busines sector and the economic engine in Germany.
-With their broad range of services and goods, they create high-quality products and bespoke solutions for problems, thanks to their proximity to customers.
-The skilled crafts and trades are directed not only towards private individuals but also towards industry, commerce and the state sector.
-Moreover, the skilled crafts and trades are an extremely varied sector and include the following areas:
+Skilled crafts and trades are not only the heart and soul of the small and medium-sized businesses, but also Germany's economic engine.
+Thanks to the proximity to their customers, they create high-quality products and bespoke solutions for problems using their wide range of services and goods.
+The skilled crafts and trades are directed towards private individuals as well as the manufacturing industry, commerce and the state sector.
+Moreover, the skilled crafts and trades are an extremely versatile sector and include the following areas:

 - Construction and development

 companies of the German “Mittelstand” are part of the skilled crafts and trades.

 people were working in the skilled crafts and trades industry in 2020.

 Alongside a long tradition and dual vocational training for a period of 2 - 3.5 years, the skilled crafts and trades also encompass a high degree of innovation.
 This means that they are future-proof and offer attractive promotion prospects, such as further training and professional self-employment as a master craftsperson.
 Qualified professionals are needed in the following areas:

 - Tinsmith: As a tinsmith, you will carry out a variety of preparatory tasks relating to the construction of metal or plastic building units, which you will then install in properties, for example on roofs or facades.
 This can be in newly constructed or renovated buildings, for example in order to fulfil new environmental constraints in the fields of energy utilisation systems, water drainage and thermal insulation.